 Combine the flour, sugar, baking powder, and salt in a medium size bowl.
 Stir to combine.

-Make a well in the middle of the flour mixture and add the egg, milk, and vanilla extract.
+Make a well in the middle of the flour mixture and add the egg, butter, milk and vanilla extract.

 Chef’s Tip: you can substitute vanilla coffee creamer instead of milk to give these pancakes added sweetness with a hint of vanilla.